-According to EPA's 2011 National Emissions Inventory Technical Support Document (June 2014), coal-fired electric power plants are the largest source of human-caused mercury air emissions in the U.S. These power plants account for 25.4 tons per year of emissions -- about 49% of total U.S. man-made mercury emissions.
+According to EPA's 2011 National Emissions Inventory Technical Support Document (revised August 2015), coal-fired electric power plants are the largest source of human-caused mercury air emissions in the U.S. These power plants account for 25.4 tons per year of emissions -- about 49% of total U.S. man-made mercury emissions.
 Other large sources are:

 - Electric arc furnaces used in steelmaking (about 10% of U.S. mercury emissions),